tiprankstipranks

 Share Price & Shareholder Rights - Risk 1

-Our ongoing at-the-market stock issuances contribute to stockholder dilution and may intensify due to our HODL strategy.
+Our ongoing at-the-market stock issuances contribute to stockholder dilution.

 Our at-the-market ("ATM") offerings have contributed to dilution, and if we continue selling shares through future ATM offerings, stockholders will experience further dilution.
-Additionally, our strategy of holding bitcoin on our balance sheet may necessitate increased stock issuances through ATM offerings to fund operations, exacerbating dilution concerns.
+Additionally, to the extent we continue to hold bitcoin on our balance sheet, we may need to increase stock issuances through ATM offerings to fund operations, exacerbating dilution concerns.
 Investors should be aware that continued stock issuances may negatively impact the value of their holdings.

 Share Price & Shareholder Rights - Risk 2